 Beacon gateway is a small device and consumes low power, especially during WIFI transferring.
 It averagely consumes 80mA.
 It’s one of the most preferred wireless communication devices due to its low power consumption property.

 First, start by learning the beacon technology basics.
-When you have a clear understanding of all the terminologies, try to have a comprehensive picture of how gateway beacons work.
+When you clearly understand all the terminologies, try to have a comprehensive picture of how gateway beacons work.
 For a seamless deployment process, follow the following steps;

 You should first define all the business requirements for a flourishing deployment.
 You can successfully do this by holding a meeting with your technical team.
 This panel will help you do a thorough business analysis.
 This will help in establishing significant gaps in your business operations.